Infanrix (DTaP) Preservative Free

 This vaccine side effects

-Call your doctor at once if the child has any of these side effects within 2 to 3 days after receiving a DTaP vaccine:
+Call your child's doctor at once if the child has any of these side effects within 2 days after receiving a DTaP vaccine:

 fussiness, irritability, crying for 3 hours or longer;

-Some side effects are more likely to occur after the 4th or 5th booster dose.
+Some side effects are more likely to occur after the 4th or 5th dose.

-redness, pain, or tenderness where the shot was given;
+pain, redness, or swelling where the injection was given;

 drowsiness, tiredness; or